blue-jay/blue-jay.github.io.hugo/content/index.md

 1. Start a MySQL instance.
 1. Edit the **Database** section of env.json to match your database login information.
 1. Create the database and tables using the command: `jay migrate all`
-1. Run the application using the command: `go run blueprint.go`
+1. Run the application: `go run blueprint.go`
 1. Open your web browser to http://localhost and you should see the welcome page.
 1. Navigate to the register page at http://localhost/register and create a new user.
 1. You can now login at http://localhost/login.